 Good employment record

 Because of their excellent sniffing and tracking ability, they are often employed as drug sniffers at airports, search-and-rescue dogs, and service dogs.

 As they are good at sniffing and hunting, they are often crossed with other breeds to get a multitasking breed.
 Some of the most popular Beagle crosses are Busky (Beagle + Husky), Beaglematian (Beagle + Dalmatian), Poogle (Beagle + Poodle), and Beagi (Beagle + Corgi).

 Beagle is one of the best dogs in terms of temperament.
 It instantly creates bonds with anyone, even with strangers.
-That is why they are not considered as a good guard dog as they may end up licking the predator.
+That is why they are not considered good guard dogs as they may end up licking the predator.

 Beagles are usually healthy and their overall health is phenomenal but they may suffer from dwarfism, hypothyroidism, and epilepsy.